OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Conclusion

-This paper introduces \sys, an orchestration framework for disaggregated RL. \sys addresses inefficiencies in RL caused by workload dynamics.
-It achieves this through a compute scheduler that enables parallelism switching and request balancing during generation to optimize the makespan.
-Additionally, \sys integrates \fabric, a reconfigurable EPS-OCS network that dynamically adjusts to workload-specific topologies.
-Our evaluations demonstrate that \sys achieves substantial improvements in both throughput and cost efficiency.
+This paper presents \sys, an orchestration framework for disaggregated RL that mitigates inefficiencies caused by workload dynamics. \sys includes a compute scheduler that switches parallelism and balances requests during generation to reduce makespan.
+It also integrates \fabric, a reconfigurable EPS-OCS fabric that adapts topology to demand, avoiding network overprovisioning while sustaining performance.
+Our evaluation shows substantial gains in throughput and cost efficiency.

-For future work, we would incorporate AFD-related evaluations and expand network fabric assessments by comparing against broader OCS-based architectures (e.g., MixNet) while also evaluating the performance of MoE models.

 { }